Piero‘s visual style, indicates the irrevocability of the past, even though the book is often a fairly straightforward record.

-While later installments of the series tend toward graphic-novel length, this book is comprised entirely of short stories, making it an ideal sampler for those new to Sakai’s work.
+This book is comprised entirely of short stories, making it an ideal sampler for those new to Sakai’s work.

 In time for Christmas, Fantagraphics Books has released two new thick and fancy illustrator retrospectives.
 One is a coffee-table book about the career of Jack Davis, the other a smaller volume with the portraits of Tony Millionaire.